 - ½ teaspoon ground ginger

-- ¼ teaspoon each ground nutmeg, cloves, and black pepper
+- ¼ teaspoon black pepper

 - Cream together the butter and sugar in a large bowl.
 Beat in the vanilla.
 Stir in the flour, salt, cardamom, cinnamon, ginger, nutmeg, cloves, and black pepper.